Shoes are one of the most annoying things to pack for your travels, yet they're also one of the most important.

 The same old things you wear at home can be just as useful when you travel, and surprisingly, this can even include shoes.
 Plain Converse sneakers are durable, comfortable, and lightweight, and they'll even squash up small enough to throw in your hand luggage if you need them to.

-They're much cheaper than dedicated travel footwear, and if you're not planning to hike steep mountain trails or spend time in the fanciest restaurants, will cover you for most requirements.
+They're much cheaper than dedicated travel footwear, and if you're not planning to hike muddy trails or spend time in the fanciest restaurants, will cover you for most requirements.

 They go equally well with shorts and long pants, and are easy to replace if you manage to destroy them after a few particularly hard days of sightseeing.